Ayushama/Digital-Marketing-Campaign-Analysis/README.md

-# Digital Marketing Campaign Analysis
+# 📊 Digital Marketing Campaign Analysis

 ## 📌 Project Overview
-This project analyzes digital marketing campaigns across multiple channels (Marketing, Paid Search, and PPC) to uncover insights into campaign performance, audience engagement, and ROI.
+This project analyzes digital marketing campaigns across multiple channels (**Marketing, Paid Search, and PPC**) to uncover insights into campaign performance, audience engagement, and ROI.
 The goal is to provide **data-driven recommendations** to optimize marketing spend, boost conversions, and improve targeting strategies.

 ---